Swiss Institute of Bioinformatics: Education and training

-One of SIB’s priorities is to promote and coordinate education in bioinformatics.
-SIB members are directly, or indirectly, involved in a number of bioinformatics courses at all educational levels – from high school to undergraduate and graduate degrees – as well as in specialized training for life scientists.
+As part of its mission, SIB promotes and coordinates bioinformatics education, in collaboration with Swiss universities and as a complement to their academic teaching.
+SIB members are often directly, or indirectly, involved in a number of bioinformatics courses at all educational levels – from undergraduate and graduate degrees – as well as in specialized training for life scientists.
 SIB also promotes a PhD Training Network in bioinformatics, which is open to graduate students at Swiss schools of higher education.
-The objectives of this network are two-fold: